ClaireLally8/StudyPal/README.md

 #### Media

-- Images were sources from [unDraw](https://undraw.co/), a site containing open soruce images.
+- Images were sources from [unDraw](https://undraw.co/), a site containing open soruce illustrations.
 - Layout from the home-page was adapted from [inVision](https://www.invisionapp.com/)

 #### Code